sudheendra21/hugo-template/Readme.md

 ## Deploying on Vercel

-1. Initialize your Hugo site as a Git repository:
+1. Initialize your Hugo site as a Git repository (if not already done):
    ```
    git init
    ```